bitpay/bitpay-checkout-for-woocommerce/readme.txt

 13. BitPay merchant dashboard - detailed invoice view

 == Changelog ==

+# 6.1.4
+* Tested compatability with Wordpress 6.8.1 and WooCommerce 9.8.5

 # 6.1.3
 * Tested compatability with Wordpress 6.8 and WooCommerce 9.8.2